-Must have a vehicle or access to reliable transportation and must hold a valid Washington State Driver’s License and be eligible for the Tribe’s vehicle insurance (good driving record).
+Must have a vehicle or access to reliable transportation and must hold (or be able to attain) a valid Washington State Driver’s License and be eligible for the Tribe’s vehicle insurance (good driving record).

-A Master’s degree in fisheries, natural resources, aquaculture, or environmental science, with twelve months of demonstrated professional experience
+Prefer a Master’s degree in fisheries, natural resources, aquaculture, or environmental science, with twelve months of demonstrated professional experience.

 Prefer demonstrated familiarity with large-scale fishery monitoring techniques, data collection, data interpretation, and reporting.

 Prefer demonstrated ability to safely and effectively manage diverse technical staff and youth interns.